Fabio Fazio

 Fabio Fazio ([ˈfaːbjo ˈfattsjo]; born 30 November 1964) is an Italian television presenter.
 After debuting in 1982, he presented many TV programs, including Quelli che... il Calcio, Vieni via con me and Quello che (non) ho.
-Since 2003, he presents the weekly talk show Che tempo che fa, broadcast by Rai 3.
+Since 2003, he presents the weekly talk show Che tempo che fa, which airs on Nove since October 2023 and was formerly broadcast by Rai 3.
 He presented the Sanremo Music Festival in 1999, 2000, 2013 and 2014.

 Biography

 Early life

-Fabio Fazio was born in Savona on 30 November 1964, to Giuseppe, from Varazze, and Delia from Calabria.
+Fabio Fazio was born in Savona, Italy, on 30 November 1964 to Giuseppe from Varazze and Delia from Calabria.
 After receiving the high school diploma at the liceo classico Gabriello Chiabrera in Savona, Fazio started studying Law, following his mother's suggestions.
 He later decided to leave his law studies, enrolling in the University of Genoa, where he graduated with 110/110 in Literature, discussing a thesis about literary elements in songs written by Italian cantautori.

 First radio and TV appearances

 In 1980, Fazio debuted as a radio personality, appearing in local stations such as Radio Vecchia Savona and Radio Golfo Ligure.
 In 1982, he debuted as a celebrity impersonator at RAI's radio program Black Out.

 After winning a contest organized by the Italian national broadcaster, Fazio made his first TV appearance in 1983, when he took part in Raffaella Carrà's show Pronto Raffaella?.
 During the following years, he appeared in many other TV programs, including Rai 1's game show Loretta Goggi in quiz, Rete 4's Sponsor City and Rai 3's L'orecchiocchio.

 In 1987, Fazio regularly appeared on Forza Italia, one of the first TV programs broadcast by Odeon TV, mixing talks about soccer matches with entertainment sketches.
 Between 1989 and 1990, he also worked for RAI programs Fate il vostro gioco and Mai dire mai.
 In 1990 and in 1991 he presented Banane, a satirical program broadcast by Telemontecarlo.
 For the same network, he worked as an author for the show T'amoTV.